wiiitek/its/README.md

 ## @DataJdbcTest

-Provides JDBC template, that can be used to test repositories.
+[@DataJdbcTest] applies only the Spring configuration relevant to Data JDBC tests.

-Runs tests with no connection (that's default) or [embedded database] (H2, DERBY, HSQLDB).
+Tests run with no DB connection by default, but it can be configured to use [embedded database] (H2, DERBY, HSQLDB).
-There is also a possibility to use [embedded PostgreSQL].
+With some effort it is also a possible to use [embedded PostgreSQL].

 > By default, tests annotated with @DataJdbcTest are transactional and roll back at the end of each test.

 ## @DataJpaTest

+[@DataJpaTest] provides Spring configuration to support JPA repositories and Entities. they can also inject [TestEntityManager] to help testing repositories while using [first-level cache].

-First some info about Kotlin with Spring JPA:
+Additional info for using Kotlin with Spring JPA:

 - [Hibernate with Kotlin - powered by Spring Boot at kotlinexpertise.com]

-Similar to @DataJdbcTest.
-In our tests we use [TestEntityManager] because repository methods use [first-level cache].
-And `kotlin("plugin.jpa")` provides no-args constructor for our entities (https://stackoverflow.com/a/41365380).
+`kotlin("plugin.jpa")` provides no-args constructor for our entities (https://stackoverflow.com/a/41365380).

 > By default, tests annotated with @DataJpaTest are transactional and roll back at the end of each test.